ImmutableVariable/learnityourself/docs/python/04-data-structures/01-preface.md

 # A Preface to Data Structures in Python

-Before we get started, I would like to address a few important terms that will be used in this lesson.
+Before we get started, we should address a few important terms that will be used in this lesson.

 ## Class, Objects, and Methods